sid2364/chess-training-bot/README.md

 python -m chess_trainer.frontend
 ```

 Your browser will open `http://localhost:8000/` where you can pick your preferred openings and enter the username you wish to challenge.
-After the challenge is accepted the Lichess game page will open automatically.
+When you submit the form, the challenge URL from Lichess opens in a new tab so you can accept it.
+The game page is then opened automatically once Lichess starts the game.

 ## Files